-We've had some incredible high tides this winter, and the plants are holding up well.
-As part of this project we have ongoing monitoring and maintence that will take place on the property, provided by both our contractor and family.
-That is key as we want to achieve our 80% plant survival rate and keep invasive plants at bay.
-Attached is a representative list of the native plants we installed, which are recommended for survivability near salt water, the soil types, sun and shade exposure (we had 8 different zones on this project - each with different planting recommendations).
+Attached is a representative list of the native plants we installed, which were recommended for survivability near salt water, the soil types, sun and shade exposure (we had 8 different zones on this project - each with different planting recommendations).

 Here are some links for more information about the project:

-The Powel family has had a relationship with BILT since 1993 when they placed a conservation easement on their property.
-Over the past 3.5 years the Powel’s voluntarily worked with BILT, and a number of area partners, to explore restoration options for their shoreline.
-Recently BILT received funds from the Puget Sound Acquisition and Restoration Fund through the Washington Salmon Recovery Funding Board to implement this project.
+Project History: The Powel family has had a relationship with BILT since 1993 when they placed a conservation easement on their property.
+Over the past 3.5 years the Powels voluntarily worked with BILT, and a number of area partners, to explore restoration options for their shoreline.
+BILT received funds from the Puget Sound Acquisition and Restoration Fund through the Washington Salmon Recovery Funding Board to implement this project.

-The plan does not call for reshaping the grade/slope of the shoreline or to introducing beach "nourishment" - essentially we are removing armoring and letting nature takes its course to restore and or enhance the natural character and ecological attributes of the shoreline.
-By allowing the natural nearshore processes to take over to enhance ecological structure and natural functions this project will therefore provide for a more resilient shoreline.
+The plan did not call for reshaping the grade/slope of the shoreline or the introduction of beach "nourishment" - essentially we removed armoring and are letting nature takes its course to restore and or enhance the natural character and ecological attributes of the shoreline.
+By allowing the natural nearshore processes to take over to enhance ecological structure and natural functions this project has therefore provided for a more resilient shoreline.

-This project also demonstrates how restoration actions can take place on privately owned shorelands in a way that balances restoration with residential use.
-The project acts as a showcase project to other shoreline landowners to increase awareness of the importance of the nearshore habitat and the options available to private landowners for voluntarily restoring nearshore habitats in Puget Sound.
+This project also demonstrated how restoration actions can take place on privately owned shorelands in a way that balances restoration with residential use.
+The project acts as a showcase for other shoreline landowners about the importance of the nearshore habitat and the options available for voluntarily such habitats in Puget Sound.